 The church's second parish priest, Fr.
 Pierre Perrichon (MEP) (1892-1900), acquired the present site in 1893 and began construction of the present building.
 The church was built by a Chinese Christian contractor named Mr. Leong Ah Choong for a then princely sum of $14,000.
 Construction of the Gothic-style church took two years.
 The new church was completed in 1895 and had its official blessing in 1896.
 The four Chinese characters above the front arch of the porte cochere states that "God is the Source of all truth".
 Fr Jean Coppin (MEP) (1904-1927) was the longest serving parish priest in the history of St Michael's church (23 years) and was instrumental in its growth and the founding of two Catholic schools in Ipoh, namely the Infant Jesus Convent and St Michael's Institution.

 As the parish continued to grow over the years, more buildings were erected on the grounds to meet the needs of the expanding parish community.
 The parochial house, housing the parish's administrative offices and priests' quarters, was built by Fr.
 Matthias Ki (1970-1979).
 As well as renovating the church with a new sanctuary and a fresh coat of paint, Fr.
 Peter Pang (1984-1995) also commissioned the building of the three storey Parish Activity Centre and Chinese-style shrine dedicated to Our Lady of Fatima.

-Click here for list of parish priests and religious.
+Click here for list of SMC's past (and current) priests and religious.